httpie/cli/docs/README.md

 $ https --http3 pie.dev/get
 ```

+For HTTP (unencrypted) URLs, you can enforce HTTP 1 or HTTP 2 but not HTTP 3.
+You cannot enforce multiple protocols like `--http2 --http3`, they (toggles) are mutually exclusive.

+### Protocol selection

+By default, HTTPie follows what modern browser do to choose a protocol.

+#### For HTTP URLs

+HTTP/1.1 will always be chosen unless you specified `--http2` to enforce HTTP/2 with prior knowledge (also known as h2c).

+Notes:

+- You cannot enforce HTTP/3.
+- You cannot disable both HTTP/1.1 and HTTP/2.

+#### For HTTPS URLs

+When reaching to an SSL/TLS server, HTTPie negotiate the protocol through what is called the ALPN extension during
+the handshake.

+Basically, HTTPie says during the "Hello" phase: "I can speak HTTP/1.1 and HTTP/2 over TCP, and you?".
+Depending on what the server respond to us, we will choose a mutual supported protocols.

+Nowadays, it is most certainly be HTTP/2 by default.

+Some specifics:

+- You cannot disable all three protocols.
+- Those toggles do not apply to the DNS-over-HTTPS custom resolver.
+You will have to specify it within the resolver URL.
+- When reaching a HTTPS URL, the ALPN extension sent during SSL/TLS handshake is affected.
+- HTTPie never tries HTTP/3 by default unless something hints us that it is possible.

+##### HTTP 3 Negotiation

 By default, HTTPie cannot negotiate HTTP/3 without a first HTTP/1.1, or HTTP/2 successful response unless the
 remote host specified a DNS HTTPS record that indicate its support (and by using a custom DNS resolver, see bellow section).